How Weather Affects Animal Movement

 - High wind makes animals nervous, since it scrambles their ability to hear and smell danger.
 Many animals bed down in sheltered areas and move less during very strong wind, though they may move heavily once it calms.

 For the hunter, the practical rule is simple and absolute: always hunt the wind.
 Set up so your scent blows away from where you expect animals to be.
-No tactic matters more for hunting wary, scent-driven game.
+No tactic matters more for hunting wary, scent-driven game, which is why playing the wind and controlling your scent deserves a study of its own.

 Precipitation